Cronix2/bot_discord/README.md

 ### 🤖 Usage

-1. Configure your Discord bot token in `bot.py` or via a `.env` file.
+1. **Configure Bot Token**: Set up your Discord bot token in `bot.py` or a `.env` file.
-2. Run the bot:
+2. **Run the Bot**: Start the bot by running:
    ```sh
    python bot.py
    ```
+3. **Process Zip Files**: The bot will automatically detect zip files sent via Discord webhooks and decrypt credentials.
+Use the `/decrypt_file` command to manually decrypt the latest file.

 ---